AE Legal

 Under the GDPR (articles 37 to 39), a Data Protection Officer (DPO) must be appointed by organisations that:

-• are a public authority or body (except for courts acting in their judicial capacity);
+- are a public authority or body (except for courts acting in their judicial capacity);

-• whose core activities require large scale, regular and systematic monitoring of individuals (for example, online behaviour tracking); or
+- whose core activities require large scale, regular and systematic monitoring of individuals (for example, online behaviour tracking); or

-• whose core activities consist of large scale processing of special categories of data or data relating to criminal convictions and offences.
+- whose core activities consist of large scale processing of special categories of data or data relating to criminal convictions and offences.

 This applies to both controllers and processors.
 Organisations that are not required to appoint a DPO may do so voluntarily.
-In making a voluntary appointment, organisations should be aware that the same requirements of the position and tasks apply as of the appointment had been mandatory.
+In making a voluntary appointment, organisations should be aware that the same requirements of the position and tasks apply as if the appointment had been mandatory.

 The DPO must have expert knowledge of data protection law and practices, be independent and report to the highest management level.